 how many rooftop retrofits applications are typically submitted per year;

 how many new buildings are slated to be built.

 It will also be important to establish a clear monitoring system of the vegetated rooftops so that the benefits of each roof can be measured and documented.

 The GRTA stakeholder working group will provide public testimony on the priority zone rule making when it comes up for a public hearing and we are also developing another set of recommendations for a few more revisions to the program that we hope lawmakers can insert into the law during their the next session.
 Stay tuned for more updates here and be sure to sign up for our monthly e-blasts.

-*Under the current CSO consent order between the City and the State, the NY State Dept. of Environmental Conservation (DEC) has mandated that NYC manage the 1st inch of rainfall on 10 % of the impervious surfaces (8,000 acres) in the combined sewer area with Green Infrastructure practices by 2030.
+*Under the current CSO consent order between the City and the State, the NY State Dept. of Environmental Conservation (DEC) has mandated that NYC manage the 1st inch of rainfall on 10 % of the impervious surfaces (~8,000 acres) in the combined sewer area of the city with Green Infrastructure practices by 2030.
 SWIM was instrumental in encouraging the inclusion of GI solutions in the Consent Order.